thoughtbot/maybe_haskell/book/haskell-basics/functions.md

 The last thing we need to know about functions is that they can be *anonymous*.
 Anonymous functions are called *lambdas* and are most frequently used as arguments to higher-order functions.
-Often these functional arguments only exist for a single use and giving them a name is not otherwise valuable.
+Often these functional arguments exist for only a single use and giving them a name is not otherwise valuable.

-The syntax is a back-slash, the arguments to the function, an arrow, then the body of the function.
-A back-slash is used because it looks like the Greek letter λ.
+The syntax is a back-slash, followed by the arguments to the function, an arrow, and finally the body of the function.
+A back-slash is used because it looks similar to the Greek letter λ.

 Here's an example: